God hardened the heart of Pharaoh in order to reach the heart of mankind.

 David knew that God would bless obedience, that God would even bless the children of those who fear the Lord and keep His Word.

-Here we have another powerful reminder to keep our eyes on the Lord (see also Isaiah 26:3).
+We also have another powerful reminder to keep our eyes on the Lord (see Isaiah 26:3).

 Psalm 25:15 (NKJV) “My eyes are ever toward the LORD, for He shall pluck my feet out of the net.”